spurs v sunderland match reports

 After going three games without a victory, Tottenham's 2-1 win at Roker Park was a welcome win.

 A Neil McNab effort had threatened the Sunderland goal in the early stages of the game, but an eighth minute lead was secured when John Duncan scored.
 A penalty was awarded to the home side when Colin Lee was adjudged to have fouled Jack Ashurst and the scores were levelled when Gary Rowell shot the spot-kick past Daines.
-Sunderland pushed into the Spurs penalty area and the ball pin-balled about their penalty area, but stayed out of the goal.
+Sunderland pushed into the Spurs penalty area and the ball pin-balled about the box, but stayed out of the goal.

 In the second half, Tottenham played a more controlled game, which paid off when Colin Lee crossed for Duncan to coolly steer home the winner in the 68th minute.
 The second half also saw Barry Daines make some important saves to keep Sunderland out and dived at the feet of Joe Bolton to deny him when it looked like he might score.